List of Zoids video games: Zoids Assault (Xbox 360)

+Zoids Wild: Blast Unleashed (Switch)

+Zoids Wild: Blast Unleashed was the first Zoids game to be released on the Nintendo Switch in 2020.
+The game is based on the anime Zoids Wild; with a huge choice of characters, Zoids and game modes, Zoids Wild: Blast Unleashed takes mecha combat to the next level.
+Settle scores in 2-player battles, challenge yourself in Mission Mode and Battle Tactics Mode, and hone your skills in Practice Mode.

 Zoids Portable Games

 Zoids Densetsu (Zoids Legend) (Game Boy)

-Densetsu is a Game Boy game, released in Japan(DMG-ZOJ) and China(DMG-123 CHN).
+Densetsu is a Game Boy game, released in Japan(DMG-ZOJ).
 The game is set during Century Zero, the main battle/war between two rival nations: the Helic Republic and Zenebas Empire.
 Their main weapons are Zoids and the battle/war takes place on Planet Zi.

 The Zenebas Zoids were mostly red and silver and more armored, the Helic more skeletal and favoring blue and grey.
 The player can choose to play either role.